GB News: Other investigations

 Misogynistic comments broadcast on the channel led to the suspension and exit of Dan Wootton and the sacking of Laurence Fox (pictured) and Calvin Robinson.

 A broadcast on 4 April 2022 was looked into for a potential breach of "fairness" regulations regarding Russian war crimes in Ukraine, but was cleared.
 Farage's 23 August 2021 broadcast was investigated for "offensive language" but was later cleared by the regulator.

 In July 2023 Ofcom launched an investigation regarding a potential breach of rules that prevent politicians from acting as newsreaders regarding a broadcast made by Conservative MP Rees-Mogg.
 A further four investigations were launched the following month.

-On 27 September 2023 GB News suspended Laurence Fox and £600,000 pa, Dan Wootton and launched an internal investigation into their "totally unacceptable" misogynistic comments about a female journalist that were broadcast on the channel the night before.
+On 27 September 2023 GB News suspended Laurence Fox and Dan Wootton and launched an internal investigation into their "totally unacceptable" misogynistic comments about a female journalist that were broadcast on the channel the night before.
 Ofcom also launched an investigation into the incident after receiving more than 7,300 complaints.
 Wootton's column with MailOnline had previously been paused regarding "a series of allegations", but DMG Media said "following events this week" (regarding the incident on GB News) that they had terminated his contract.
 In support of the comments made on the channel, Calvin Robinson indicated that he would not be appearing on Wootton's scheduled show without Wootton.
 Robinson was suspended on 29 September.
 Chief executive Angelos Frangopoulos called the comments "appalling".
 The following week Laurence Fox and Calvin Robinson were sacked by GB News.
 In March 2024, Wootton confirmed he had "exited" GB News following the completion of Ofcom's investigation into the 8,867 complaints.
 Ofcom's statement on the 4 March, expressed "significant concerns about GB News' editorial control of its live output" citing its "offence rules".
 It has requested a meeting with the broadcaster, to discuss its compliance practices.

 Ofcom decided not to pursue a full impartiality investigation into a broadcast by Lee Anderson on 29 September where he interviewed fellow Conversative Suella Braverman, which had 1697 complaints.
 On 23 October, Ofcom announced that they were launching an investigation into the 23 June broadcast of Friday Morning with Esther and Philip.

 In February 2024, Ofcom cleared a broadcast by Neil Oliver where it was said that COVID-19 vaccines were linked to cases of turbo cancer, an anti-vax myth.